TraySafe

 Ideation

-We collectively ideated 100 ideas based on user requirements and prototyped 3 designs.
+I ideated 70+ ideas based on user requirements and prototyped 3 designs.

 Rapid Prototypes